satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image00.gif
    :align: center
    :alt:
 Figure 7.
-A visualization of the evolutionary history Wikipedia entry (“Evolution”) as an example of an evolving body of text (2003 computer graphics by Fernanda B. Vizgas, Martin Watt at IBM). history flow (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm) is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors.
-In its current implementation, history flow is being used to visualize the evolutionary history of wiki\* pages on Wikipedia.
+A visualization of the evolutionary history of a Wikipedia entry (“Evolution”) as an example of an evolving body of text (2003 computer graphics by Fernanda B. Vizgas, Martin Watt at IBM). history flow (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm) is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors.

 Relevance of code review systems